 - Anterograde amnesia

 - Unconscious state can last anywhere from 4-12 hours

-Relationship violence can be defined as repeated behaviors such as threats, verbal abuse and physical assaults, involving adults who are in an intimate dating relationship.
-Relationship violence typically refers to two adults who are not married, not living together, and have no children in common.
+Intimate partner violence (IPV), often known as relationship violence, can be defined as repeated behaviors such as threats, verbal abuse and physical assaults, involving adults who are in an intimate relationship.
+IPV typically refers to two adults who are not married, not living together, and have no children in common.
 This definition applies to all couples of any combination of genders and sexes.

 Why Victims Stay